OB285: From TEAM to Trials: Building Chains for the Novice Ring

 About the organizations in the U.S.: similarities and differences (AKC, UKC, ASCA, CDSP)

-While having a TEAM1 or TEAM2 title is not required, it is strongly recommended you understand what foundations are taught at those levels and have a good start on the exercises that directly apply.
+While having a TEAM1 or TEAM2 title is not required, it is recommended you understand what foundations are taught at those levels and have a good start on the exercises that directly apply.

-Pivoting in heel without a perch
+Pivoting in heel without a perch (gold students may still be working on the perch!)

 Ability to leave food in an open container while in a stay position